Abundance of wild historic behavior: Abstract

 \section{Abstract}

 Using Caratheodory measures, we associate to each positive orbit $\cO_{f}^{+}(x)$ of a measurable map $f$, a Borel measure $\eta_{x}$.
 We show that $\eta_{x}$ is $f$-invariant whenever $f$ is continuous or $\eta_{x}$ is a probability.
-We use these measures to prove the Ergodic Decomposition Theorem and also to characterize the generic points of an invariant measure.
 These measures are used to study the \emph{historic} points of the system, that is, \emph{points with no Birkhoff averages}, and we construct topologically generic subset of \emph{wild historic points} for wide classes of dynamical models.
-Using these tools, we extend the notion of physical measure and show that the generic homeomorphism has such a generalized physical measure.
 We use properties of the measure $\eta_x$ to deduce some features of the dynamical system involved, like the \emph{existence of heteroclinic connections from the existence of open sets of historic points}.